vinh-ntuan/single-node-playbook/README.md

 2. Setting up kubernetes python-client
    - Requirement of ansible module `kubernetes.core.k8s`
    - Installed to venv in `/home/SSH_USER/.ansible_venv/k8s_ansible_env`
-3. Deployment with kubernetes through ansible
+3. Deployment with kubernetes through ansible (with variables specified in inventory)
-    - All deployment resources stays in namespace variable `app_namespace` specified in `main.yml`
+    - All deployment resources stays in namespace variable `app_namespace`
     - MySQL pods are not replicated.
 Replicated DBs configurations usually involve master-slave replicas, which is outside the scope of this project
     - Todo Apps are replicated `app_replicas` time
 4. Exposing todo service externally